WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ### SSH setup

-Please make sure that your SSH config file can resolve all the names you gave to the hosts in your inventory.
+Please make sure that your SSH config file contains all the hostnames you gave to the hosts in your inventory.
 Otherwise, when running the playbook you will get an error that the name could not be resolved.

 ### Running the playbook